leobudima/elogii-blog/content/how-to-optimize-beverage-delivery-in-2020.md

 If you offer delivery at the local last-mile, it’s important to start managing in real-time.
 This can help you cut time per delivery, so you can handle more deliveries at the fraction of the cost.

 If you distribute beverages at a much larger scale, speed can allow you to offer [**same-day delivery**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/).
-And that can help you co-exist with much larger competitors, like Amazon, Walmart or Wholefoods.
+And that can help you co-exist with much larger competitors, like Amazon, Walmart, or Wholefoods.

 ## Ensure customers always get what they want.